Lactobacillus rhamnosus LGG®

 Also relevant: see all strains which have been researched for diarrhoea (in all ages).

-Lactobacillus rhamnosus GG® for Irritable Bowel Syndrome (IBS)
+Lactobacillus rhamnosus GG® and Irritable Bowel Syndrome (IBS)

 Irritable Bowel Syndrome (IBS) is a collective term used to describe a group of common chronic digestive symptoms, including bloating, cramps, diarrhoea and constipation.
 The exact cause of the condition is not known, but some people find that lifestyle factors, stress, and certain foods exacerbate symptoms.
 Pharmaceutical treatments have only limited success, and so the use of probiotics is being explored as a possible natural adjunct to conventional treatments (Pedersen N., 2014).